 However, the Norman control soon eroded and by 1150, Henry II was attempting to reassert English control.
 He met with one defeat after another, although he received some kind of homage from two Welsh princes.

-The Normans had traveled to England in 11th century as invaders and most of the fighting warriors had land holdings both in England and back in Normandy.
+The Normans had traveled to England in the 11th century as invaders and most of the fighting warriors had landholdings both in England and back in Normandy.

 At the time, William The Conqueror declared fealty to the King of France.
 Over time, Norman nobility became mingled with the local Anglo-Saxon population.

 Similar events took place in Ireland where Norman nobility became a permanent part of the country’s culture and history, unlike Wales where the Normans couldn’t find a secure foothold despite repeated attempts.

 The Normans were descendants of Vikings who initially settled in the southern regions of West Francia which eventually came to be called Normandy.

-In time, Normans started ranging out of Normandy to attack England, Italy and other adjoining regions.
+In time, Normans started ranging out of Normandy to attack England, Italy, and other adjoining regions.
 In the 11th century, Normans decisively defeated the Anglo-Saxons in England and took over the reign of the country.

-The impact of the Normans was immense in British Isles where they became a part of the local population and founding many families which later turned into ruling dynasties of the British territories.
+The impact of the Normans was immense in the British Isles where they became a part of the local population and founded many families which later turned into ruling dynasties of the British territories.